nuxt/content/docs/content/templates/canvas.md

 ---

 ::template-core
 Canvas Portfolio is a fully customizable i18n portfolio template built with Nuxt and Nuxt UI, designed to help you showcase your work, testimonials, and key information with ease.
-The template integrates with Nuxt Studio for a smooth editing experience, while leveraging Nuxt Content for content management.
+The template integrates with Nuxt Studio module for a smooth editing experience, while leveraging Nuxt Content for content management.
 Built with performance, flexibility, and responsiveness in mind, Canvas Portfolio provides a robust foundation for developers and creatives alike.

 - **Modern Components & Layouts** – Includes built-in components.
 - **Nuxt UI v3** – Utilize pre-built, customizable UI components.